Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

       refresh-certificates-when-have-un-trust-certificate: true
 ```

-Note: If you enable the function of obtaining the latest certificate, your server will be vulnerable
+Note: If you set refresh-certificates-when-have-un-trust-certificate=true, your server will be vulnerable
-to attack, because every untrusted certificate will cause the server to send a re-acquire certificate request.
+to attack, because every untrusted certificate will cause your application to send a re-acquire certificate request.

 You can also manually refresh the certificate by calling this method:
 ```java
 KeyVaultCertificates.refreshCertsInfo();
 ```

-### Refresh certificate
+### Refresh certificate periodically

 This starter allows you to refresh automatically when the certificate on the KeyVault is modified,
 add the following configuration.
-The unit of time is milliseconds.
+Its value is 0(ms) by default, and certificate will not automatically refresh when its value <= 0.
 ```yaml
 azure:
   keyvault: